-FiberTape cerclage and stainless steel wires were fixed, per surgical technique, to a custom-made metal fixture equivalent to a portion of sternum with respect to geometry and shape (Figure 1) (N = 6).
-All cerclage constructs were then loaded in static tension with a $10 \, \text{mm/s}$ loading rate to measure the ultimate load and load at $3 \, \text{mm}$ gap formation (clinical failure).
+FiberTape cerclage and stainless-steel wires were fixed, per surgical technique, to a custom-made metal fixture equivalent to a portion of sternum with respect to geometry and shape (Figure 1) (N = 6).
+All cerclage constructs were then loaded in static tension with a 33 mm/s loading rate to measure the ultimate load prior to failure and load at 3 mm gap formation (3 mm gap formation was considered clinical failure).

-Table 1.
-Test setup
+Figure 1.
+Test setup.